FeatureBaseDB/www/content/use-cases/retail-analytics.md

 ## Mapping

 As it turns out, the star schema is an excellent match for the Pilosa data model.
 Pilosa was designed to work well with one core entity (in Pilosa's columns), which correspond directly to the rows of the SSB `LINEORDER` table.
 Each SSB attribute then gets its own frame, of varying cardinality, where each Pilosa row represents one possible value for that attribute.
 In short, Pilosa was designed as a grid of *people* × attributes.
 Recently, we've shown how to use *taxi rides* as columns instead of people, as well as *network packets* and *molecular fingerprint components*.
 Now, we'll show how to use *items in a transaction* as the columns.

-TODO: thesaurus for 'attribute' - can't use 'field' either.

 {{< note title="Note" >}}
 Note: <i>Pilosa attributes</i> are a distinct concept, not being used here.